 Microwave for 1-3 minutes until the agarose is completely dissolved.
-And let agarose solution cool down till you can comfortably keep your hand on the flask.
+And let the agarose solution cool down till you can comfortably keep your hand on the flask.

-Remove well comb from the gel.
+Remove the well comb from the gel.

 Place the agarose gel into the gel box.
-Fill gel box with 1xTAE until the gel is covered.
+Fill the gel box with 1xTAE until the gel is covered.

 Carefully load a molecular weight ladder into the first lane of the gel.
 Carefully load your samples into the additional wells of the gel.